ivanpenchev/mojolicious-db-tool/README.md

 * Start the application:
 /path/to/managedb.pl daemon
 * Open your browser and load the app's home page which should be http://127.0.0.1:3000/.
-Enter the path to the database file you want to manage.\n *Note that if the db file doesn't exist it will be automatically created.*
+Enter the path to the database file you want to manage.
+[*Note that if the db file doesn't exist it will be automatically created.*]

 --------------------------